joeyhub/xdebug_trace_browser/README.md

 For real time debugging, if this were added, networking and firewall rules as well as IDE setup would not be needed. node-inspector is recommended as inspiration for what a PHP debugger might look like.

+This library's functionality crosses over somewhat with that of profiler viewers.
+It should avoid providing profiling functionality and stay focused on debugging.

 Possible Roadmap:

 * Use simpler frontend than ExtJS.
 This was not chosen for any significant technical reason.
 It was chosen to review the library in general.
 * Implement more on demand operations rather than loading entire datasets.
 * Support partial traces (that start and end on depths other than 0).
-* Clean up structure and remove mysterious oddities causes by copying and stripping down years old pieces of code to get th first prototype working.
+* Clean up structure and remove mysterious oddities caused by copying and stripping down years old pieces of code to get the first prototype working.
 * Make packagable with composer, etc and use this for fetching dependencies.
 Similar for JS.
 * Add support for real time debugging.
 May need modification of the xdebug extension.
 * Use computer readable trace format.
+* Decide on portability?
+* Search boxes for traces.
+* Replay ability for traces.